 San Francisco, May 17, 2023-The Walt Disney Family Museum is honored to host Disney Cats & Dogs, a traveling exhibition originally presented in 2021 by the Walt Disney Animation Research Library, Walt Disney Archives, and Disney Japan at Matsuya Ginza-the historic department store in Tokyo-before traveling to additional destinations in Japan.
-In conjunction with this year's celebration of The Walt Disney Company's 100th anniversary, this unique and exciting exhibition will be on view for the first time in the United States from Saturday, June 24, 2023 through Sunday, January 14, 2024.
+In conjunction with this year's celebration of The Walt Disney Company's 100th anniversary, this unique and exciting exhibition will be on view for the first time in the United States from Saturday, June 24, 2023 in the Diane Disney Miller Exhibition Hall.